ZRaup/Zachary-Raup/README.md

 ## [Discovering Similar Songs Using Machine Learning | Unsupervised Learning with Spotify Data](https://www.kaggle.com/code/zacharyraup/discovering-similar-songs)

 #### Project Overview
-This project explores the use of unsupervised learning and dimensionality reduction techniques to analyze and visualize the similarity between songs based on audio characteristics available from Spotify.
-By applying preprocessing, feature engineering, and advanced techniques like Non-negative Matrix Factorization (NMF) and t-distributed Stochastic Neighbor Embedding (t-SNE), I created an interactive, interpretable map of songs, with a focus on comparing all tracks to "Blinding Lights" by The Weeknd.
+This project leverages unsupervised learning and dimensionality reduction to explore musical similarity using Spotify audio features.
+By applying techniques such as Non-negative Matrix Factorization (NMF) and t-distributed Stochastic Neighbor Embedding (t-SNE), I created an interpretable map of over 6,000 songs to visualize and compare their sonic characteristics — with a special focus on finding tracks most similar to “Blinding Lights” by The Weeknd.

-###### Skills Applied: Unsupervised Machine Learning, Python (scikit-learn), Cosine Similarity, NMF, t-SNE and more
+###### Skills Applied: Unsupervised Machine Learning, NMF, t-SNE, Cosine Similarity, Python (scikit-learn) and more

 #### Image 1: t-SNE Projection of Spotify Tracks Based on Audio Features + Top 10 Song Recommendations
-##### This visualization displays a two-dimensional t-SNE projection of over 6,000 songs from Spotify, where each point represents a song and is colored by its cosine similarity to "Blinding Lights" by The Weeknd.
-Audio features were normalized and reduced using Non-negative Matrix Factorization (NMF) before applying t-SNE.
-Shapes indicate song relevance: circles for general tracks, a diamond for the reference song, and squares for the top 10 most similar tracks.
-The color gradient highlights how closely a song matches the reference based on key musical characteristics.
+##### The visualization below presents a 2D t-SNE projection of the song dataset.
+Each point represents a song and is colored by its cosine similarity to “Blinding Lights”.
+The feature space was first reduced using NMF to extract latent musical themes, then embedded into 2D using t-SNE for interpretability.
-##### This curated list reveals tracks that reflect Blinding Lights’ blend of synth-pop, electronic beats, and emotional tone.
-From genre-bending hits by K/DA and BLANCO to chart-toppers by Post Malone and Sia, the recommendations showcase the model’s strength in identifying sonic similarity beyond surface-level genre classifications.
-These insights demonstrate the value of machine learning for personalized music discovery and highlight how audio features can effectively map musical taste.
+##### This approach revealed a diverse yet coherent cluster of recommendations that share “Blinding Lights’” signature qualities — synth-pop energy, electronic instrumentation, and emotional resonance.
+Notable results include genre-bending tracks by K/DA, BLANCO, and chart-toppers from Sia and Post Malone.

 <img src="tSNE_blinding.png" width="900" height="450" />